DuCheAnh/Bots/README.md

 # Bots
-My experimental bots for games or tests
+My experimental bots for games or testing purposes
 # Language used: python
 #